 Talent mounts the retina with the ganglion cell layer oriented upwards.

 Next, use a plastic pipette fitted with a 100-microliter pipette tip to remove the media, facilitating adherence of the retina piece to the porous membrane [1].
-Next, flip the assembly onto the microelectrode array or MEA (M-E-A), positioning the GCL atop the electrodes [2].
+Next, flip the assembly onto the microelectrode array or MEA (M-E-A), positioning the GCL (G-C-L) on top of the electrodes [2].

 Talent removes the media from the retina.